 - to Law Access, a community legal centre in Western Australia, the Aboriginal Legal Services of Western Australia, and to bodies in Western Australia whose primary focus is representation of Aboriginal people; or

 - by way of secondment of legal staff to Law Access, a community legal centre in Western Australia, the Aboriginal Legal Services of Western Australia, or bodies in Western Australia whose primary focus is representation of Aboriginal people.

 Law firms are required to report the following within 12 weeks of the completion of the financial year:

-The number of FTE lawyers at the firm (excluding paralegals).
+- The number of full-time equivalent lawyers at the firm (excluding paralegals).

 Law firms are not required to disclose the names of their pro bono clients in the reporting.
 Reports using disaggregated data will be tabled in Parliament by the Attorney General annually and published by the State Solicitor’s Office.

 Initial contract period